gtxaspec/wz_flash-helper/docs/README_restore.md

 **Note:**
 - `switch_fw` option must be disabled like the above configurations.
-If both `restore_partitions` and `switch_fw`are enabled, both operations would not be executed.
+If both `restore_partitions` and `switch_fw`are enabled, both operations will not be executed.
-- All partition images must come with their md5sum file in <partition image>.md5sum
+- All partition images must come with their md5sum file in `<partition image>.md5sum` format
 - During restore operation, the red LED would be blinking every second.
 - Typically restore operation takes about 2 minutes(for reference it takes 2 minutes 15 seconds on Wyze Cam v3)